mong00x/capstone-conect/README.md

 ```bash
 npm run dev
 ```
-Projct is now running locally on port `5173`, open your browser and navigate to `localhost:5173` to access it.
+Project is now running locally on port `5173`, open your browser and navigate to `localhost:5173` to access it.

 ### Packages used